 - Using clichés or buzzwords

 One of the most common resume mistakes is clichés or buzzwords like “hard-working” or” team-player.”
 While these might seem harmless shortcuts, they can do more harm than good.
 Not only do they make your resume sound generic and unoriginal, but they can also turn off potential employers.
 Over 50% of recruiters will reject a candidate if their resume is full of clichés.
-Over 50% of recruiters will reject a candidate if their resume is full of clichés.
-Over 50% of recruiters will reject a candidate if their resume is full of clichés.
-Over 50% of recruiters will reject a candidate if their resume is full of clichés.
 If you want to avoid making this mistake, take the time to tailor your resume for each job application and use specific, concrete language that highlights your unique skills and experience.

 - Making typographical errors

 More than 6 in every ten resumes contain an error.
 If you submit a resume with typos, it looks unprofessional and makes you look careless and sloppy.
 Worse yet, these mistakes might cost you the job interview.
 When building your resume, try using a tool like Grammarly to help ensure that there are no mistakes in your writing.
 59% of recruiters will reject a candidate due to poor grammar or spelling in their resume, so it is imperative that you make sure yours is free of any mistakes.